 Attention to detail and quality are two of their most important priorities relating to both the vineyard and winemaking.
 Understandably their philosophy is that winemaking starts in the vineyards and as a result they spend much of their time effectively managing the various hillside blocks.
 Their winemaking style is minimal manipulation preferring to let their work in the vineyard show.
-There is a saying that Syrah likes a hillside view – well Cabernet Sauvignon does quite well with hillside views and the Togni wines prove this point quite well.
+There is a saying that Syrah likes a hillside view – well Cabernet Sauvignon does quite well with hillside views and the Togni wines are proof of this.

 The Togni’s first purchased the property in 1975 and the first vines were planted in 1981, according to Philip at the urging of his wife, Birgitta, to both Chardonnay and Cabernet Sauvignon.
 These vines have since been replanted several times as needed.
 Their first vintage was from 1983.
 All their vineyard blocks are located around 2000 feet.
 Often a bit of snow falls in the winter.
 Almost half of the property is planted to vine leaving the vineyards surrounded by much of the natural forested land (of which a significant portion burned in the Glass Fire of 2020).
 There is a nice natural balance to the property; they farm sustainable, as much as possible.
 Solar panels help power the winery operations.
 Along with select nearby Spring Mountain land their property was originally planted to vineyards in the 1880’s.
 In fact, they found one of these original vines (identified as Cinsault) still living and have nurtured it back to health; it grows in the corner of one of the vineyards.

 Philip Togni is entirely a self-contained winery and that is somewhat rare to find in Napa Napa.
 By this we mean they handle all the vineyard management, wine making, bottling (no mobile bottling trucks here) and shipping and handling.
 All wine in bottle is even stored on site and then for the most part shipped directly from the winery.
 In addition, they don’t buy grapes and they don’t sell grapes.
 All wine is from the estate.